 Many mesh and beaded evening bags also had built in compartments for makeup, called a Piccadilly vanity bag.
 A rectangle shaped compact became part of the top frame or a round cylinder screwed on top of the reticule bag.
 The compact housed a tiny mirror and puff, pre-loaded with powder.
 Additional compacts could be stored inside the bag.
 These richly ornamented bags hid in plain sight the fact that a woman used makeup.
 How daring!

 Continue on to read about 1930s handbags.

 Shopping Bags and Carts

-A small handbag won’t do a woman any good when she is shopping for groceries, caring books to school, going on a short trip, or an outing with a baby.
-Large quantity shopping needed large bags.
+A small handbag would not do a woman any good when she was shopping for groceries, carrying books to school, going on a short trip, or on an outing with a baby.
+Large quantity shopping needed larger bags.
 Mid-sized shopping bags (about 12 inches) with handle or strap served well for short errands.
 Small compartments inside kept some cash and coin within reach.
-For larger errands, a travel bag similar to Victorian carpet bags or medicine bags opened up and held quite a bit.
-Travelers used these as luggage.
-The designs were rather simple and non-gender-specific.
-They came in all leather, upholstery and even rubber.

 1920s Reproduction Bags

 There are a few designers who have made an art of reviving 1920s style handbags.
 They are by no means cheap, but they are utterly beautiful recreations.
 The first is Whiting and Davis established in 1896.
 They were a first producer of metal mesh bags and continue to make reproduction and new mesh bags.
 Vintage Whiting and Davis bags from the teens on up to now are readily found in vintage shops.
 I frequently use my metal mesh bag from the 1960s as a 1920s evening purse – the styles were very similar.